|Mode of Study||Two-year Part-time|

 A variety of teaching approaches, such as lectures, case studies, discussions, presentations, experiential activities, problem-solving activities and directed study, will be adopted.
 All teaching and learning activities emphasise inquiry, application and reflection.

-A range of assessment strategies will be used throughout the courses to facilitate and monitor participants' professional development.
+A range of assessment strategies will be used throughout the courses to facilitate and monitor students' professional development.
 These strategies include: case studies, field studies, online discussions, instructional planning, projects, review reports and presentations.
 All assessments are criterion referenced.

 The medium of instruction is mainly Chinese.
 English and/or Putonghua is adopted as the language of instruction for relevant courses, as appropriate.

-The programme recognises participants' prior learning and grants block credit transfer on an individual basis.
+The programme recognises students' prior learning and grants block credit transfer on an individual basis.
 Block credit transfer may be granted up to 50% of the total credit requirements for award.
 Applicant who has completed the following VTC Training Programme(s) may apply for Block Credit Transfer and applications will be considered on a case-by-case basis:

 To be eligible for admission, applicants should normally: